 - Review and determine the feasibility to provide ordered accommodations within seven (7) days of receipt of completed Request for Accommodation Form. - Work collaboratively with eligible students and their physicians to determine which accommodations are reasonable and appropriate.
 In determining what type of auxiliary aid and service is necessary, the SON will give primary consideration to the eligible student's request; however, the final determination of the ability to provide ordered accommodations rests with the Director, School of Nursing. - Work with the student, faculty, and staff on a case-by-case basis, to determine and provide those accommodations and/or core services appropriate for each qualified student with a disability. - Keep information confidential regarding the nature of the student's disability. - Note it is not feasible to accommodate complete privacy for exams for each student requiring such accommodations.
-Any student requiring accommodations is aware, by this policy, that up to four students requiring privacy may be asked to test together.
+Any student requiring accommodations is aware, by this policy, that up to four students requiring privacy may be requested to test together.
+Signature on an accommodation waiver will be requested.